magnus-lycka/gocddash/README-analysis.md

 2. Once data has been synchronized, pipelines (under the Failing/Progress/All tabs) with additional information are marked with "Insights" along with the latest pipeline count for which the information pertains to.
 3. On the Insights page for a pipeline, information is displayed in three panels.
 Failed pipelines contain more information and actions.
 4. On the Pipeline graphs page, success rate/failure type per agent and historical test count graphs are available.
+5. A graph of system wide historical success rate per agent is also available through the More/Config dropdown menu at the top.